irfan7mi/bazario/README.md

 How to Use This Project
 Server Installation
 Clone the repository:

 git clone https://github.com/irfan7mi/bazario.git

-cd bazario
+Navigate to the bazario directory.

-Navigate to the server directory: cd server
+Navigate to the server directory:

+cd server

 Install dependencies:

 npm install

-Ensure that your .env file is set up with necessary environment variables (e.g., DB_URI, JWT_SECRET, CLOUDINARY_CLOUD_NAME).
+Ensure that your .env file is set up with the necessary environment variables (e.g., DB_URI, JWT_SECRET, CLOUDINARY_CLOUD_NAME).

 Run the server:

 npm run start

 The backend will be running at http://localhost:5000.

 Client Installation
-Navigate to the client directory: cd client
+Navigate to the client directory:

+cd client

 Install dependencies:

 npm install

 Start the development server:

 npm run dev

 The frontend will be available at http://localhost:3000.